ifm/developerportal/v1.1.30/_sources/ODS/Cpp/how_to_use_examples.md.txt

 - In parallel, we display the diagnostic messages as they are received from the O3R.

 :::{note}
-To explore general usage of the ifm3d API, refer to the following examples: [](https://api.ifm3d.com/latest/examples/index.html)
+To explore general usage of the ifm3d API, refer to the [`ifm3d-examples` repository](https://github.com/ifm/ifm3d-examples).
 :::

 ## Additional considerations

 The scripts mentioned above do not take into account all that is necessary for a production application to function long term.
-We de not handle deployment details, for instance using docker, or specific error handling strategies, like turning off cameras if overheating or restarting the data stream if it was interrupted.
+We de not handle deployment details, for instance using Docker, or specific error handling strategies, like turning off cameras if overheating or restarting the data stream if it was interrupted.